 Sands workshops can be used as CDP for revalidation purposes.

-One Chance To Get It Right: Bereavement Care is an e-learning course for RCM members which aims to develop awareness, knowledge and understanding of the importance of providing parent-led, sensitive and empathic care for parents whose baby dies before, during or shortly after birth.
+This is an e-learning course for RCM members which aims to develop awareness, knowledge and understanding of the importance of providing parent-led, sensitive and empathic care for parents whose baby dies before, during or shortly after birth.
 It will focus specifically on losses from late miscarriage to 28 days of life.
 It is not intended to replace face-to-face training which facilitates the development of skills in this important area of care.

-National Bereavement Care Pathway E-learning
+National Bereavement Care Pathway

-The National Bereavement Care Pathway (NBCP) e-learning module has been developed by a collaboration of charities, professional organisations and people with first-hand experience to improve bereavement care after miscarriage, ectopic pregnancy, molar pregnancy, termination of pregnancy after prenatal diagnosis, stillbirth, neonatal death and sudden unexpected death in infancy.
+The National Bereavement Care Pathway (NBCP) e-learning module has been developed by a collaboration of charities, professional organisations and people with the first-hand experience to improve bereavement care after miscarriage, ectopic pregnancy, molar pregnancy, termination of pregnancy after prenatal diagnosis, stillbirth, neonatal death and sudden unexpected death in infancy.